 Would you like to take your film sound effects to the next level?
-Would you like to learn more about Foley sound?
+Would you like to learn more about the Foley sound?
 If so, then you have come to the right place!
-You may have come across Foley sound in passing.
-Whether that be through research or a colleague, but it is here that you will learn the ins and outs of Foley sound effects.
+You may have come across the Foley sound in passing.
+Whether that be through research or a colleague, it is here that you will learn the ins and outs of Foley sound effects.

 In this article, we will not only explain what is Foley sound but also how to make Foley sound effects.
 Additionally, we will explain where you can find free Foley sounds that you can use for projects!

-As you will be well-aware, movies are a visual medium.
+As you will be well aware, movies are a visual medium.
 However, if the soundtrack and sound effects are mismatched then the whole movie can feel off.
-So, keep reading to discover how Foley sound can enhance your filmmaking!
+So, keep reading to discover how Foley Sound can enhance your filmmaking!

 What Is Foley Sound?

 It’s vital that these sounds correlate with the on-screen movement.
 Such as chewing, drinking, footsteps, keys jangling, the list just goes on and on!
-Fun fact: Foley sound is named after the creator of the art form – Jack Foley, back in the 1920s.
+Fun fact: Foley Sound is named after the creator of the art form – Jack Foley, back in the 1920s.

 The first recorded use of Foley sound was in 1926 for the film Don Juan.
 Whilst this film was pretty much a silent movie, the music score was added in post-production.
 Alongside some clashes of swords to add excitement to a fight scene.

 Well, it helps to create and set the mood and atmosphere of a scene.
 You see if you notice sounds are missing, or that they don’t match up with what you’re watching, then you will be removed from the moment.
 Foley sound can help make the movie experience immersive for your audience, and that’s the end goal!

 The most effective Foley sounds won’t even be noticeable, as they will slip into the film with ease and naturalness.
 As you know, sound is a vital element of effective storytelling in film, so you must get it right.